Editor picks and invitational grid

 Before you go…

-And come back next week for the challenge grid and every day in November for our special NaBloPoMo guest post series.
+As always, take a moment to congratulate our winners.
+Let your favorite bloggers this week know that their posts moved you and inspired you as a writer.
+Come on back next week for the challenge grid and every day in November for our special NaBloPoMo guest post series.